Jagouris/flexagon/documentation.md

 > __binderID:__ string (optional)

-Returns the current index of the page which is displayed in the binder.
+Returns the index of the page which is currently displayed in the binder.

+If __binderID__ isn't specified, then the function will be carried out on the parent binder (if there is one).

 </details>

 <details>